JohriLab/Bvalcalc/_sources/modules/region.rst.txt

 ---------------------

 **-\-rec_map [path/to/rec_map.csv]**
-    Optional recombination (crossover) map in CSV format (CHR,START,RATE).
+    Optional recombination (crossover) map in CSV format (CHR,START,RATE), where "RATE" is a multiplication factor for `r` in the parameters file.
 Note that recombination rates are averaged over chunks.

 **-\-gc_map [path/to/gc_map.csv]**
-    Optional gene conversion map in CSV format (CHR,START,RATE).
+    Optional gene conversion initiation rate map in CSV format (CHR,START,RATE), where "RATE" is a multiplication factor for `g` in the parameters file.
 Note that the same map can be used for crossover and gene conversion rates, rates are averaged over chunks.

 **-\-pop_change**
   If included, compute current B (`Bcur`) under a step population size change, see the associated guide on [demography].